atarnowsky/TickTockTubeClock/README.md

 ## Background & Introduction
 Back in 2020 I gained more and more interest in CNC machining as well as electronic engineering.
 Searching for a project to overcome lockdown during the pandemic, I stumbled upon an old, defective electrical calculator made by Canon in the late sixties (a Monroe 630, to be more precise - similar to [this one](https://www.oldcalculatormuseum.com/monroe620.html)).
-Luckily, all 14 Nixie tubes were in good shape, so I decided to make some clocks of them.
+Luckily, all 14 Nixie tubes were in good shape, so I decided to make some clocks out of them.

 There are many different designs [out there](http://www.electricstuff.co.uk/nixiegallery.html).
 However, I felt most of them being a little bit too clumsy for the very small [CD81 Tubes from Hitachi](https://www.swissnixie.com/tubes/CD81/), that have been salvaged from the calculator.
 With the digits only being about 13 mm in height, I decided to design a housing that aesthetically complements these tiny tubes before actually thinking about how to get this thing to work electrically (not to mention to manufacture the housing).
 There just *had* to be a way to shrink down the electronics...